Approximately 19.4 million South African women over the age of 15 are at risk of developing breast cancer at some stage in their life.

 Breast cancer risk factors

-There are several risk factors that might increase your likelihood of developing breast cancer, although this doesn’t necessarily mean that you will certainly develop this type of cancer.
+Whilst the direct causes of breast cancer are unknown, there are several risk factors that might increase your likelihood of developing breast cancer, although this doesn’t necessarily mean that you will develop this type of cancer.
 Here are some of the risk factors:

 - Women are more likely to develop breast cancer than men.